Augusta mask ordinance isn’t approved

-Augusta.Ga (WJBF) Discussions about a mask policy in the city of Augusta is the center of a heated debate.
+AUGUSTA, Ga.
+(WJBF) – Discussions about a mask policy in the city of Augusta are the center of a heated debate.

 Commissioners first voted on the issue two weeks ago, but they did not waive a second reading of the ordinance.